Ethiopia Yirgacheffe Kochere Washed

 Best when roasted light, I follow the same profile as a natural Ethiopia, although being a washed process coffee, this Yirg takes just a little more heat to keep up with that roasting curve and it cracks a couple of degrees later, so it needs a couple degrees hotter before you let it out.
 I barely take it past the first cracks, a City Roast.
 Just after the first cracks come to a complete stop and you've slowed the roast way down, I turn the heat down to where the bean temp is just stalling out right around 400 degrees, and I'm done.
 There's no earthiness, and no defective tastes.
 However, if you want to roast this as more of a medium roast you totally can.
 Since it's a washed process coffee, you can take it as dark as you want.
 It holds its sweetness even though it starts to lose its complexity.

-I tend to strongly prefer natural processed Ethiopia coffee over washed processed ones, but this coffee blew me away with its flavor and complexity and sweetness.
+I tend to strongly prefer natural processed Ethiopia coffee over washed processed ones, but this coffee is satisfying and makes me smile.

 US Arrival July 2017